wrznr/os-in-a-nutshell/content.md

 # The SLUB *Lessons in Open Science* series

-- Nine online talks between today and 21th September
+- Eight online talks
-    + Each at 1pm, 30 minutes plus time for questions
+    + Each 30 minutes plus 15 minutes time for questions
-        * One exception: Data Management Planning
     + With information on **concepts** as well as **technical and advisory services**
 - Oriented to the [Horizon Europe programme guide](https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/horizon/guidance/programme-guide_horizon_en.pdf)
-- Held by experts from SLUB, the Service Center Research Data and SaxFDM
+- Held by experts from the Service Center Research Data (Center for information services and high performance computing, Saxon State and University Library Dresden)

 .cols[
 .fifty[